Courses Search Results

 Target Audience: Staff, PGRs

-The Strathclyde Writing Retreat supports participants wishing to make significant progress on writing projects by allowing sufficient time to immerse themselves in the writing activity and to benefit from peer support.
+The Strathclyde Writing Retreat series supports participants wishing to make significant progress on writing projects by allowing sufficient time to immerse themselves in the writing activity and to benefit from peer support.

 Target Audience: For academics, researchers, and knowledge exchange staff looking for protected time and space to work on writing.